ansible-lockdown/RHEL8-STIG/README.md

 ## Requirements

-RHEL/Rocky/AlmaLinux 8 - Other versions are not supported.
+- RHEL/Rocky/AlmaLinux 8 - Other versions are not supported.
+- Other OSs can be checked by changing the skip_os_check to true for testing purposes.
-Access to download or add the goss binary and content to the system if using auditing. options are available on how to get the content to the system.
+- Access to download or add the goss binary and content to the system if using auditing. options are available on how to get the content to the system.

 ### General